 State Performance Measures

 The Performance Measures for Student Success Report is the North Carolina Community College System’s major accountability document.
-This annual performance report is based on data compiled from the previous year and serves to inform colleges and the public on the performance of our 58 community colleges.
+This annual performance report is based on data compiled during the previous year and serves to inform colleges and the public on the performance of our 58 community colleges.

-2016 Performance Measures Report and Dashboards
+2018 Performance Measures Report and Dashboards

-Aggregate institutional passing rate of first time test-takers on licensure and certification exams.
+Aggregate institutional passing rate of first-time test-takers on licensure and certification exams.
 Exams included in this measure are state mandated exams which candidates must pass before becoming active practitioners.